-The success story of the Fuchs wheels - from the beginnings to today
+The success story of the Fuchs wheels - from the beginning to today

-In the 1960s two things saw the light of day.
-The first Porsche 911 rolled off the assembly line from 1963 and the Fuchsfelge became part of it from 1965.
-For more than 50 years now, the two have belonged together.
+In the 1960s two things saw the world.
+The first Porsche 911 rolled off the assembly line in 1963 and the Fuchs wheels became a part of it in 1965.
+The two have belonged together for more than 50 years.

-Not only the 911 was a sensation at that time, but also the "impeller wheel", which was later to conquer the world as the Fuchs alloys.
+Not only the 911 was a sensation at the time, but also the "fan wheel" which was later to conquer the world as the Fuchs wheels.

 This was not just any wheel that embellished and moved a Porsche, but an innovation that was to revolutionize an entire industry.
-The Fuchs wheel was the first forged alloy wheel that came on the market.
+The Fuchs wheels was the first forged wheel that came onto the market.

-While the rim production at that time only poured liquid aluminium into a mould, Otto Fuchs now rolled up the industry and brought lighter and more durable rims onto the market through the forging process.
+Whereas only liquid aluminum was poured into a mold in the rim production at that time, Otto Fuchs rolled up the industry and brought lighter and more durable rims onto the market through the forging process.

 - Introduced: 1965 at the IAA mounted on a Porsche 911 Targa